tgteacher/numerical-methods-a1/README.md

 Live feedback on your assignment is provided through Travis CI [here](https://travis-ci.com/tgteacher).
-You will have to sign-in using your GitHub account to see your assignment repository.
+You will have to sign-in using your GitHub account to see your assignment repository. **Your grade will be determined from the result of the tests executed in Travis CI**.